RubenDillon/cybele/Thinfinity-Workspace/workspace7/single-sign-on.md

 # Using Azure for Single Sign on

-In this tutorial we will be reviewing how to secure the connection using https.
+In this tutorial we will be reviewing how to use Azure AD with Thinfinity Workplace.

 We define the following scenario
 - We have a Workspace already running
-- We will be using a free DNS domain
-- We will be using a free public certificate
+- We have a Azure subscription

-Require a DNS hostname
+Create Thinfinity as Application on Azure
 =

-1. We will be using a DNS hostname from No-IP.
-We could use any provider, but in this step by step we will be using NO-IP domain.
+1. From the Azure portal select Microsoft Entra ID

 2. Open www.no